-Check some projects I’ve recently been involved
+Some interesting projects I’ve recently been working with:

 - Azure Services for Unity, a library that allows easy access of Azure Mobile Apps via the Unity game engine